xorrkaz/webex-log-handler/README.md

 # Webex Logging Handler

 This is a simple Python logging handler that emits messages to Webex [incoming Webhooks](https://apphub.webex.com/messaging/applications/incoming-webhooks-cisco-systems-38054).
+It does not block trying to send messages, and instead uses threading (in the non-async version) to send the message and handle rate limiting.

 ## Installing